 “Just say no!”

 When talking about health, I often expand on the subject.
 We’ve gotten to the point of simplifying health and well-being far too much.
 No longer is being healthy just about eating right and exercising.
 We know that being healthy has a lot to do with our lifestyle and all that goes with it.
 Many people, despite valiant efforts, are unhealthy because they are unable to say ‘no’.
-We’ve become a society of guilt and blame: we can’t do anything for ourselves because we must think about others; because your neighbor’s life sucks, even if you’ve done your best, you’re still to blame; stock market crash? – your fault, global warming – your fault because you can’t convince everyone in your family to go green.
+We’ve become a society of guilt and blame, which can be highly detrimental to our mental health.
+There are things you can do to improve your mental health, like taking hemp edibles to reduce stress, but if you constantly feel ashamed of yourself, it is likely you will feel depressed which can then turn into depression.
+The anxiety we feel before saying no is because we have been guilt-tripped into constantly doing everything for other people.
+We can’t do anything for ourselves because we must think about others first; because your neighbor’s life sucks, even if you’ve done your best, you’re still to blame; stock market crash? – your fault (even though you tried to point people in the direction of the bester china etf), global warming – your fault because you can’t convince everyone in your family to go green.
 Do you see the point?
 People become overweight and unhealthy due to the burdens they carry and consume and it’s not always about the food you eat – it’s also about the emotional baggage you take on.

 Over the past few years, it’s become very clear that people have a hard time doing one very healthy thing: taking it easy.
 We don’t relax anymore, we don’t take our full lunch breaks, we don’t travel for fun, we don’t even use all of our vacation time!
 Why not?
-Usually it’s because we’re afraid to just say NO. Now, I know – people think saying no at work is dangerous in this economy.
+Usually, it’s because we’re afraid to just say NO. Now, I know – people think saying no at work is dangerous in this economy.
 I disagree.
 If you’re a good worker, someone who has his or her hands in every area of your office, you’re essential.
 Especially in this economy, you may be performing the duties and work that 2-3 people used to years (or even months) ago.
-We’re all working harder in these days which is why we need to take the time out to recuperate, regenerate and relax.
+We’re all working harder these days which is why we need to take the time out to recuperate, regenerate and relax, including using a load of wholesale bath bombs at the end of the day to take some time for ourselves.
 Don’t be afraid to say ‘no’ sometimes – you need to.
 Saying yes doesn’t always lead to great things at work these days.
 Remember when people would get raises, earn bonuses, other perks?
 These days it seems like the only bonus or perks people earn is having a job to come back to each day and health care.
 So, do your job to the best of your abilities and reward yourself with vacations, down-time or time off to either rest or do something that you really want or need to do.
 Haven’t you heard that other well-spoken phrase of you’ve only got “one life to live?”

 Saying no goes beyond work.
 At home people are afraid to say no. Spouses either expect their opposite to agree to everything they ask of them, leading to issues, or are on the receiving end of being expected to do everything without argument.
 For your sanity and the health of your relationship, know when it’s appropriate to say no. Otherwise, you’re never going to put yourself first and your health is bound to suffer.